vuestorefront/storefront-ui/apps/docs/components/components/checkbox.md

 <!-- end react -->
 </Showcase>

-## Checkbox aligned to the left
+### Checkbox aligned to the left

-The component with label element and the input aligned to the left edge of the screen.
+When using `SfCheckbox` with a label, you can use Tailwind's `peer` modifiers to control the styles of the label based on the state of the checkbox.

 <Showcase showcase-name="Checkbox/CheckboxLeading">